aimat-lab/opXRD-paper/README.md

 # Minimalist LaTeX Template for Academic Papers

-This repository contains a minimalist template to write academic papers with LaTeX.
+This repository contains a LaTeX template for academic papers.
+The template carefully follows typographical best practices and has a minimalist design.

-## Template documentation
+## Documentation

 The template's documentation is available at https://pascalmichaillat.org/d2/.

-## Template features
+## Features

 + The font for text, roman math, and numbers is [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro).
 + The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).